lharries/harries.co/content/blog/ea-hackathon-gpt-automator-and-langchain/index.md

 ## The hackathon

 Chidi and I spent the first 30 minutes brainstorming ideas.
-He had previously built [Buzz](https://github.com/chidiwilliams/buzz), a local speed-to-text program powered by OpenAI’s Whisper.
+He had previously built [Buzz](https://github.com/chidiwilliams/buzz), a local speech-to-text program powered by OpenAI’s Whisper.
 We started wondering how can we combine Buzz and LangChain.

 Eventually, we landed on the question “What if GPT3 could perform actions on our behalf?” - switching the capabilities of the agents from “read-only” to “read-and-write”